7 First Steps to Planning a Wedding

 You can have a fabulous wedding on any budget.
 This may not be what others in the wedding industry tell you, but you don’t want anyone on your team who doesn’t truly have your best interest at heart.
 You may have to research more to find options in your budget, but it’s 100% doable and your guests will still have a marvelous time.

-Word of Caution: When accepting wedding-related money gifts from your family/friends, please be honest with yourself.
-Does this gift come with strings attached that will cause me stress?
-Is that worthwhile?
+Word of Caution: When accepting wedding-related money gifts from your family/friends, please be conscious of if this gift come with strings attached that will cause stress.

 3. Rank Your Wedding Priorities